 Bestowed with the epithet of ‘Father of the Constitution of India’, Dr Babasaheb Ambedkar was a great Indian political leader, social reformer, economist, and jurist.

-To recognise and respect the role of Dr. Ambedkar in the India’s independence struggle, Ambedkar Jayanti is celebrated across the country in his fond memory.
+To recognise and respect the role of Dr Ambedkar in India’s independence struggle, Ambedkar Jayanti is celebrated across the country in his fond memory.

 About Dr. Babasaheb Ambedkar

-Dr. Ambedkar dedicated most of his years to opposing untouchability, ostracism of the Dalits, and the orthodox teachings of Hindu religious leaders.
-He instituted the Bahishkrit Hitakarini Sabha with the view of providing education and socio-economic welfare of the backward classes.
+Dr Ambedkar dedicated most of his years to opposing untouchability, ostracism of the Dalits, and the orthodox teachings of Hindu religious leaders.
+He instituted the Bahishkrit Hitakarini Sabha with the view of providing education and socio-economic welfare to the backward classes.

 He fought to include economic and social rights for women and representation of socially backward classes in educational institutes in the Constitution.

-For all his efforts towards a just and equal Indian society, he was awarded the Bharat Ratna award posthumously in 1990.
+For all his efforts toward a just and equal Indian society, he was awarded the Bharat Ratna award posthumously in 1990.